-When it comes to serial killers and the shocking details of their horrible crimes, very few can compare to the sick and twisted Ted Bundy.
-Not only did Bundy have pure, insurmountable evil inside of him, but he played the part of a completely normal, successful person on the outside - which made him all the more dangerous.
+When it comes to serial killers and the shocking details of their horrible crimes, very few can compare to Ted Bundy.
+Not only was Bundy brutal slayer, but he also played the part of a completely normal, successful person on the outside - which made him all the more dangerous.

 He didn’t always wait for an opportunity to snatch women up off the streets.
 Ted Bundy actually broke into homes and dorm rooms to rape and murder women.
 On the night of January 4, 1974, Bundy broke into the basement bedroom of an 18-year-old student.
 He bludgeoned her with a metal rod from her own bed frame and raped her.

-On February 9, 1978, in Lake City, FL, Ted Bundy kidnapped, raped, and murdered a 12-year-old girl named Kimberly Leach.
+On February 9, 1978, in Lake City, Florida, Ted Bundy kidnapped, raped, and murdered a 12-year-old girl named Kimberly Leach.
 He then dumped her body under a pig shed and skipped town.

-Bundy also lured 12-year-old Lynette Dawn Culver away from her junior high school in Pocatello, ID.
-He abducted her, took her back to his hotel room where he raped her, drowned her, and threw her body in a river north of Pocatello.
+Bundy also lured 12-year-old Lynette Dawn Culver away from her junior high school in Pocatello, Idaho.
+He abducted her and took her back to his hotel room, where he raped her, drowned her, and threw her body in a river north of Pocatello.

 It wasn’t until an interview in the 1980s that Ted Bundy admitted the full extent of his sexual deviance to authors Stephen Michaud and Hugh Aynesworth.
-He said after raping and killing women, he liked to spend the night with their corpses.
-He’d have sex with the bodies and often revisit them for additional sexual assaults until they were too decomposed or the animals got to them.
+He said that after raping and killing women, he liked to spend the night with their corpses.

 Bundy also kept the heads of 12 of his victims - he decapitated them with a hacksaw, washed their hair, applied makeup to them, and engaged in sexual acts with them.